How to Make your First Email Marketing Campaign Successful in 10 Simple Steps

 E-signature, also known as email footer, can be also saved to your personal library for further use.

 Step 6.
-Explain the reason why you've reached out and add the unsubscribe link
+Explaining the reason why you've reached out to recipients and adding the unsubscribe link

 In order to comply with the GDPR and CanSPAM, to stay polite and to leave a choice to your recipients, we are obliged to add the unsubscribe link to all our emails.
 Normally, it is placed in the footer of our emails.
 Make it noticeable.